Deep fried camembert with a crispy couscous coating holding in the beautifully melted and unctuous cheese topped with balsamic glazed pear.

 - 2 Tbsp Olive Oil

-- Add the olive oil, balsamic vinegar and honey to a flat bottomed frying pan over a low-medium heat and mix to form a light syrup .
+- Add the olive oil, balsamic vinegar and honey to a 30cm or 12" nonstick frying pan over a low-medium heat and mix to form a light syrup .

-- Prepare the cheeses by dipping them in flour, then into the egg and then into the couscous.
+- Prepare the cheeses by dipping them into flour, then into the egg and then into the couscous.
 Move to the fridge and allow them to cool until 5 minutes before the pears are ready.

-- Heat oil in a deep fat fryer to 170ºC or 340ºF,
+- Heat oil in a deep fat fryer or deep-sided pan to 170ºC or 340ºF.

 Amount Per Serving: Calories: 757Total Fat: 49gSaturated Fat: 23gTrans Fat: 0gUnsaturated Fat: 24gCholesterol: 276mgSodium: 1131mgCarbohydrates: 46gFiber: 4gSugar: 20gProtein: 35g